-Theme units are sometimes referred to as “themes” or “thematic units”.
+Preschool themes are sometimes referred to as “theme units” or “thematic units”.
 They are centered around a specific topic — like “insects” or “transportation” or “snow”.
 Once the topic has been decided, much of the learning activities are planned around it.

 Themes also allow me to include my students’ interests as I plan.
 One year, I may have a group that just loves dinosaurs, so I’ll plan around that topic for a few weeks.
-Another year, I may have children more interested in space exploration, so I’ll include that one month.
+Another year, I may have children more interested in space exploration, so I’ll include that for a month.

 With Engineer, I tend to use very casual themes for our activities.
 These themes almost always revolve around what he’s interested in.
 This way, he’s getting meaningful learning experiences that help expand on his interests.
 He and I do tons of free play, of course, but sometimes we just want to learn more about certain things!